DiceNameIsMy/vut-itu/docs/Navrh.md

 7. While traveling from one location to another (they use carsharing), do you explore places, attractions along the way?
     -  Yes

+### 1.2.4.4 Customer research summary
+TODO: We need this as specified in the project requirements

 ### 1.3 Research of existing solutions (Průzkum existujících řešení)

+We have decided to research 6 applications that are trying to do what our users are looking for.
+They are: Tripit, MakeMyTrip, Wanderlog, Stippl, Sygic Travel, and TripAdvisor.

 #### 1.3.1 Tripit (Albert)
 TripIt is a travel management application designed to streamline the organization of travel plans by consolidating all trip details in one place.
 It automatically creates a detailed timeline from booking confirmations for flights, hotels, car rentals, and other services by forwarding confirmation emails to a dedicated address.